Michael Gilbert: Music

 Gilbert apparently had an abiding interest in, and deep knowledge of, music.
-Many of his earlier books contain scenes, some of them quite lengthy, involving choirs, in churches, cathedrals, boarding schools, and neighborhood organizations.
-And a number of his secondary characters are accomplished musicians of one kind or another, some of them at the professional level.
+Many of his earlier books contain scenes, some of them quite lengthy, involving choirs, in churches, cathedrals, boarding schools, and neighbourhood organizations.
+Additionally, a number of his secondary characters are accomplished musicians of one kind or another, some of them at the professional level.
 He also occasionally uses musical references to indicate a sudden change of direction in his present story.
-In a typical example from Paint, Gold and Blood, the protagonist has just received an unexpected letter from an old school friend and opens the envelope:
+In a typical example from Paint, Gold and Blood (1989), the protagonist has just received an unexpected letter from an old school friend and opens the envelope:

 A single note from a flute, or perhaps from a clarinet, had interrupted the rhythm of the tympani and the strings to announce the start of a new movement.

 Legacy, honours, critical acclaim

 In 1980, Gilbert was made a CBE.
-Writing honours include a Diamond Dagger from the Crime Writers Association for lifetime achievement in 1994, and being named as a "grandmaster" by the Mystery Writers of America in 1988.
+Writing honours include a Diamond Dagger from the Crime Writers' Association for lifetime achievement in 1994, and being named a "grandmaster" by the Mystery Writers of America in 1988.

-One of Gilbert's earliest works, Smallbone Deceased, was included in crime-writer H.R.F.
-Keating's list, Crime & Mystery: The 100 Best Books.
+One of Gilbert's earliest works, Smallbone Deceased (1950), was included in crime-writer H. R. F. Keating's list, Crime & Mystery: The 100 Best Books.
 In Gilbert's New York Times obituary, his American publisher, Kent Carroll of Carroll & Graf, was quoted as saying: "He was always so utterly urbane and civilized.
 He wrote about a sordid world from the perspective of a gentleman.
 There was something comforting as well as exciting about that.

-British mystery writer and critic Julian Symons referred to Gilbert as a writer who chose not to offer "personal feelings about the world and society" but to write "what will amuse his audience, and if an idea or a subject seems disturbing it is put aside."
-Symons went on to state, "Yet there remains an impression that he is not quite content to be appreciated just as an entertainer, but that some restraint (legal caution, perhaps) checks him from writing in a way that fully expresses his personality."
+British mystery writer and critic Julian Symons referred to Gilbert as a writer who chose not to offer "personal feelings about the world and society" but to write "what will amuse his audience, and if an idea or a subject seems disturbing it is put aside".
+Symons went on to state, "Yet there remains an impression that he is not quite content to be appreciated just as an entertainer, but that some restraint (legal caution, perhaps) checks him from writing in a way that fully expresses his personality".

 Personal life and death

 Gilbert married Roberta Mary Marsden in 1947; together the couple had two sons and five daughters.
 One daughter, Harriett, born in 1948, became a novelist and broadcaster for BBC World Service.

-Gilbert died at age 93 on 8 February 2006 at his home in Luddesdown, Gravesend, Kent.
+Gilbert died at the age of 93 on 8 February 2006 at his home in Luddesdown, Gravesend, Kent.
 He was survived by Roberta, his wife of nearly sixty years, and all of their children.